Sammy Hagar (album)

-Sammy Hagar is the second studio album by American singer-songwriter Sammy Hagar, released in January 1977 by Capitol Records.
+Sammy Hagar is the second studio album by American rock singer Sammy Hagar, released in January 1977 by Capitol Records.
 It is also often referred to as The Red Album, as it includes Hagar's first anthem, "Red", which is also the basis for his nickname "The Red Rocker".
 Future multi-platinum selling producer Scott Mathews was talked into playing a drum solo on "Red" after being told Ringo Starr had played his only drum solo in the very same room on The Beatles' last album, named after the EMI Studios this album was recorded in, Abbey Road.

-Sammy Hagar's 1987 solo album, I Never Said Goodbye, is also sometimes known as Sammy Hagar since early pressings were untitled, pending the results of a contest.
-Nevertheless, the albums are completely distinct.

 According to Billboard Magazine, Capitol Records pressed the single, "Red" onto Red vinyl, a first for the company.

 Cover art

 The distinctive cover image was shot in Stockwell Road, London, SW9 in the midst of the rows of red Pride & Clark auto shops.
 These red-painted buildings are also seen in the 1966 film Blowup.
 A red three piece suit, labelled "Granny Takes A Trip", the single breasted jacket, trousers and waistcoat with red and white braid trim, was made for Tony Stevens circa 1974.
 Sammy stayed at Stevens' house while in England in 1976 and borrowed the suit from Stevens' wardrobe for the cover shoot.